London training contract

 Although proven academic ability is important (we require a 2.1 degree or above*, not necessarily in law) we value personality, energy, creative thinking, business sense, loyalty and diversity just as highly.

-* Please note that we will consider the impact of COVID-19 when reviewing all applications completed in 2021 and 2022.
+* Please note that we will consider the impact of COVID-19 when reviewing all exams and assessments completed from 2020-2022.
 Please provide us with any relevant details in the mitigating circumstances box on the application form.

 When should I apply?

-- Law students should apply in their penultimate year.
+- Law students should apply in their penultimate and/or final year.
 Non-law students should apply in their final year

 - Graduates can apply at any time